ffont/source/README.md

 ### Build standalone/plugin for desktop (linux)

-Before compiling SOURCE, in Linux you need to install a number of system dependencies:
+Before compiling SOURCE, in Linux you first need to install a number of system dependencies:

 ```
 sudo apt update